 5. Progress visibility

-Dashboards and behavioural data help people leaders adjust priorities.
+Dashboards and behavioral data help people leaders adjust priorities.

-Gwork supports this process by making behaviours visible, trackable, and repeatable.
+Gwork supports this process by making behaviors visible, trackable, and repeatable.

 Become the leader your team needs!